MetPX/sarracenia/doc/sr_subscribe.1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The  **expire**  option is expressed as a duration... it sets how long should live
 a queue without connections.

-A raw integer is expressed in seconds, if the suffix m,h.d,w
+A raw integer is expressed in seconds, if the suffix m,h,d,w
 are used, then the interval is in minutes, hours, days, or weeks.
 After the queue expires,
 the contents are dropped, and so gaps in the download data flow can arise.
 A value of
 1d (day) or 1w (week) can be appropriate to avoid data loss.
 It depends on how long